- If You're Tired of Using Pushbuttons on Your Display, Touch Buttons Can Provide a Fresh, New Look to Control Your Presentation

 Queue management systems move shoppers efficiently through a bank-style checkout lane.
 To be effective, they need to be robust and reliable, or they create more confusion than guidance.

-"Our research quickly revealed that there were huge opportunities to improve upon the existing products," said Tucker McLane, President and CEO of Black Diamond Solutions.
+"Our research quickly revealed that there were huge opportunities to improve upon the existing products," said Tucker McLane, President and CEO of retail merchandising experts, Black Diamond Solutions.
 "Most retailers were using systems that relied on re-purposed garage door openers which often broke from heavy usage, needed batteries replaced regularly, and were easily lost.
 Furthermore, the systems serviced only a limited amount of cash registers and the indicator lights looked like they were designed in the 90's."